Emaway/Data-Analytics-Projects/JavaScript-and-DOM-Manipulation/README.md

 ## JavaScript and DOM Manipulation

 Objective:- to develop dynamical web page using JavaScript, HTML, and CSS, and D3.js.
-This webpage enables the users to filter specific values through automatic table throuh specific date search.
+This webpage enables the users to filter specific values through automatic table by entering specific date for search.

 <br />